eduvpn/documentation/ACL.md

 [SURFteams](https://teams.surfconext.nl) component of
 [SURFconext](https://www.surf.nl/en/services-and-products/surfconext/index.html).

-Set `aclGroupProvider` in your pool configuration to `VootProvider` and add `VootProvider` to the `groupProviders` section:
+Set `aclGroupProvider` in your profile configuration to `VootProvider` and add `VootProvider` to the `groupProviders` section:

     groupProviders: